Features of Data Recovery from NAS QNAP VS-4112U-RP Pro+ in a Home Context

 It is important to note that before attempting any file system repair or recovery, it is recommended to consult the official documentation or support channels provided by QNAP for specific instructions and guidance related to your device model.

-Although NAS VS-4112U-RP Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-4112U-RP Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view